-This article (originally published on Matters) is part of our series on working remotely, adapting to change, and innovating as a business during a crisis.
-Learn how Cooper Professional Education can help your team collaborate more creatively and effectively with a customized coaching program, and contact us to find out more.
+This piece is part of our series on working remotely, adapting to change, and innovating as a business during a crisis.
+See our remote work offering to learn how Designit and Cooper Professional Education can help you design a culture of collaboration that will empower your team to do its best work, remotely.

 There are no tools in this list.
 Before jumping onto new subscriptions to go remote, take some time to foster psychological safety among your team members.
 Your people are more important than the products you use in the coming weeks.